Quantum noncommutative ABJM field theory: four- and six-point functions: The quantum field theory action

 The coefficients in three possible structures for the $\Psi^2 X^2$ terms are chosen so that it gives correct result required by supersymmetry.
-Some points are discussed and demonstrated in details in the main text and the Appendix of Ref. \cite{Bandres:2008ry}.
+Certain properties are discussed and demonstrated in details in the main text and the Appendix of ref. \cite{Bandres:2008ry}.

 Next we give the noncommutative gauge-fixing plus ghost terms explicitly:

 where the above covariant derivative is defined as usual: $D^\mu \Phi=\partial^\mu\Phi+i[A^\mu,\Phi]$, for arbitrary field $\Phi$.